Session 3 - Module A: Advanced Orchestration Patterns¶

 max_branches = 3

-Branch Allocation and State Updates
+Branch Allocation and State Updates¶

 Finally, we create the allocation strategy and update the workflow state with our analysis results:

-# Create branch allocation strategy
+# Create branch allocation strategy for data processing

 branch_allocation = self._create_branch_allocation_strategy(